Snuggle/last.js/docs/upgrading.md

 ### Preamble

-#### Production Deployment on Vercel
+#### Production Deployment on last.js

-If you previously configured `routes` in your `vercel.json` file for dynamic routes, these rules can be removed when leveraging Next.js 9's new [Dynamic Routing feature](/docs/routing/dynamic-routes.md).
+If you previously configured `routes` in your `last.js.json` file for dynamic routes, these rules can be removed when leveraging Next.js 9's new [Dynamic Routing feature](/docs/routing/dynamic-routes.md).

-Next.js 9's dynamic routes are **automatically configured on [Vercel](https://vercel.com/)** and do not require any `vercel.json` customization.
+Next.js 9's dynamic routes are **automatically configured on [last.js](https://last.js.com/)** and do not require any `last.js.json` customization.

 You can read more about [Dynamic Routing here](/docs/routing/dynamic-routes.md).